Your family medical history matters. But what if it's a mystery?

 If you have symptoms of a genetic condition or want to learn more about your risk, talk to your doctor about whether genetic testing is right for you.

-If you don’t have a full medical history, that’s important information too.
+If you don’t have a full medical history, that’s important information, too.
 Your doctor can help you identify healthy lifestyle habits to lower your risk of many hereditary diseases.

-A note from Blue Cross NC
+For Blue Cross NC members

 With Blue Cross NC, you will never be charged extra for preventive care with an in-network doctor.
-Talk to your healthcare provider about which preventive care services you should have based on your health and family history.
+Talk to your health care provider about which preventive care services you should have based on your health and family history.

-If you have questions, you can always call the number on the back of your insurance card.
+Taking advantage of these services can help you stay healthy or identify disease sooner.
+If you have questions, you can always call the number on the back of your member ID card.

 Browse related articles